-Those seeking to participate in professional support relationships may benefit from reviewing Guidance for Postgraduate Mentorship and Professional Support, which offers suggestions for establishing effective professional mentorships.
+Those seeking to participate in professional support relationships may benefit from participating in NASP's Find-A-Mentor program and reviewing Guidance for Postgraduate Mentorship and Professional Support, which offers suggestions for establishing effective professional mentorships.
 All school psychologists are encouraged to participate in professional mentoring, regardless of career stage or professional credentials.
 None of the guidance provided in this document should be construed as requirements toward the renewal of the NCSP.

 Note.
 Candidates for renewal may use the Professional Support Verification Form to document this requirement.